microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAttributeSet.md

 demo3                 Demo3's Description                   33
 ```

-This example Get all attribute sets.
+This example returns all attribute sets.

 ### Example 2: Get an attribute sets